mushtaq2314/McQueen/README.md

 ## Overview

 McQueen is a modern car dealing website that provides real-time car information using RapidAPI’s car details APIs.
 The project aims to offer a user-friendly interface for browsing and managing car details, catering to both car dealers and buyers.
-Visit here https://mc-queen.netlify.app (only front-end)
+Visit here https://mc-queen.netlify.app

 ## Features